derysudrajat/polygon-run-master/README.md

 another rules :
 1. don't fall out the stage it can reduce your health
 2. dont't hit cactus it also can reduce your health
-3. you only have 3 life hearth on start
+3. you only have 3 life heart on start game
 4. you can add heart by collect heart piece on whole stage

 ## Control